jonnahmarie/burger/README.md

 # burger

 ## Description
 This is a burger logger that uses MySQL, Node.js, Express.js, Handlebars and a self-made ORM.
 It uses the MVC design pattern.
-This project is incomplete at the moment.
-Users are able to add a burger to a list and 'devour' it.
+Users are able to add burgers to a list and devour it.
 That devoured burger gets moved to another list and is grayed-out.

 ## Installation
 ### From your local machine